 We deal with executor dispute cases nationwide, offering practical cost-effective advice.
-Call our free legal helpline on 0808 139 1596 or send us an email.
+Call our free legal helpline on 0808 139 1596 or send an email to [email protected]

 Case study of an executor dispute that we settled out of court by negotiation, without expensive court proceedings being necessary.

 Contentious probate lawyer Naomi Ireson recently represented an executor who was in dispute with his brother and fellow executor.